boba1l0s2k9/condvar/README.md

      package.json as descriped [here][uvrun-patch].
    * Make tests verify what happens asynchronously, after delay.
    * Port example/cv_err_test.js to TAP tests in test/.
+   * Use some kind of inline API documentation.
+   * Add test to verify API documentation coverage.

 # Why not use this module